 DLCD also created a Plan Amendment Notification Service for anyone interested in receiving an automatic notification of comprehensive plan proposals or adoptions received.
 Interested persons can create an online user account to sign-up for the notification service.
 Subscribers may select the cities and counties of interest, and when DLCD receives a proposed or adopted amendment from that jurisdiction, it will send an email notification to the subscriber.

-Go to the PAPA Notices page to see Proposed or Adopted Amendments or sign-up for the notification service.
+PAPA Notices page to see Proposed or Adopted Amendments or sign-up for the notification service.

 Landowner Notification (Measure 56)